Proactive policing: History

 As the perception of community alienation increases among police officers, their sense of confidence or mastery in decision making will decrease, and so too their motivation for proactive enforcement.
 The impact of highly publicized "pro-police" verdicts of brutality incidents (i.e., Rodney King, Los Angeles 1991; Malice Green, Detroit 1992; O.J.
 Simpson, Los Angeles 1994; Michael Brown, Ferguson 2014; Eric Garner, New York 2014; and Freddie Gray, Baltimore 2015) are related to the level of perceived alienation experienced by police and thus their willingness to respond proactively to serious crime.
 FBI Director James Comey and DEA chief Chuck Rosenberg suggested the "Ferguson effect" as the cause to recent spikes in crime in several large cities, especially Baltimore, Chicago, Milwaukee, and St. Louis.
 Essentially a sociological concept developed by several classical and contemporary theorists, alienation is a condition in social relationships reflected by a low degree of integration or common values and a high degree of distance or isolation between individuals, or between an individual and a group of people in a community or work environment.
 Alienation is closely aligned with the concept of mastery.
 Mastery is typically defined as a state of mind in which an individual feels autonomous and experiences confidence in his or her ability, skill, and knowledge to control or influence external events.
-The greater the level of alienation an individual experiences in a community or work setting, the weaker will be their sense of mastery.
+The greater the level of alienation an individual experiences in a community or work setting, the weaker will be their sense of executive mastery.

-For police officers, a strong sense of mastery is particularly vital in relation to proactive law enforcement.
+For police officers, a strong sense of mastery in discretion and autonomous decision-making is particularly vital in relation to proactive law enforcement.
 Proactive enforcement is usually defined as the predisposition of a police officer to be actively involved in preventing and investigating crime.
-Because police patrol work is highly unsupervised, most officers have considerable discretion or personal initiative regarding their level of proactive behavior on the streets.
+Because police patrol work is highly unsupervised, most officers have considerable discretion and personal autonomy in their level of proactive policing on the streets.
 Again, it would seem logical that the stronger the level of perceived community alienation among police officers, the weaker will be their sense of mastery and motivation to engage in proactive law enforcement behavior.